-Scranton-Keystone has an active alumni body of more than two thousand graduates and former students.
+Keystone College has an active alumni body of more than two thousand graduates and former students.
 Within recent years alumni groups have been organized in several communities in which a number of former Keystonians now reside.
 In addition to alumni organizations in several communities near the college, an active alumni group has been organized in the New York metropolitan area and others are in process of organization in Philadelphia, Baltimore, Washington, Utica, and other cities at a considerable distance.
-It is interesting to note that Scranton-Keystone alumni are to be found in nearly all of the forty-eight states of the Union, with several residing in foreign countries.
+It is interesting to note that Keystone alumni are to be found in nearly all of the forty-eight states of the Union, with several residing in foreign countries.

 The alumni organizations which exist in several centers and are in process of organization in still other centers are branches of a parent alumni association with headquarters at the college.
-The president of the Alumni Association during the present year is Mr. Jay Bond, New York City, a graduate of Keystone Academy in 1898.
-Assisting Mr. Bond in the alumni organization is an executive committee of five officers and a general alumni board.
+The president of the Alumni Association during the present year is Miss Elsie N. Van Nort, a graduate of Keystone College and a member of the faculty.